learn-co-curriculum/react-props-movie-lab/README.md

-`MovieCard` components (which showcase a single movie) receive their individual movie information from `MovieShowcase` as four props: `title`, `IMDBRating`, `genres`, and `posterURL`.
+`MovieCard` components (which showcase a single movie) receive their individual movie information from `MovieShowcase` as four props: `title`, `IMDBRating`, `genres`, and `poster`.
 Following, the props are passed again to either `CardFront` or `CardBack`.

 In our movie data set, we occasionally have missing data.
 This is where